Bevan Spencer von Einem: Conviction

-After 7.5 hours of deliberation, the jury returned to give their verdict.
-Von Einem was found guilty of the murder and was automatically sentenced to life at Yatala Labour Prison.
-Mr. Justice White imposed a non-parole period of 24 years.
-Under South Australian law, a third of the non-parole period could be taken off for good behaviour in prison.
-Based on this reckoning, von Einem could conceivably have been eligible for parole in late 1999.
+After 7.5 hours of deliberation and amid cheers and applause from a packed public gallery, Von Einem was found guilty of the murder of Richard Kelvin and was sentenced to life at Yatala Labour Prison with a 24-year non-parole period.
+Mr. Justice White stated "The horrendous nature of this crime has added a new dimension to murder committed in this state.
+I have no doubt Von Einem was party to a cruel, bizarre and long-standing imprisonment by sexual deviants."

 The Attorney-General of South Australia immediately appealed the leniency of the non-parole period, and on 29 March 1985 the Court of Criminal Appeal in South Australia increased the non-parole period to 36 years, a record at the time in that state.
 The earliest von Einem could be released on parole was therefore on 31 October 2007 (after allowing for the fact that a third of the non-parole period could be taken off for good behaviour in prison).
+Then-Chief Justice Len King refused to refrain from fixing a non-parole period but said the "enormity and depravity of the crime" required an increased period in prison.

 Von Einem's defence team (now consisting of barrister David Peek with assistance from Helena Jasinski) appealed the conviction to the Court of Criminal Appeal in South Australia and requested that a new trial be set.
 The basis for this appeal was the evidence given about Kelvin's heterosexuality, the references to von Einem's own homosexuality through the trial and the negative impact that might have had on the jury, and also how Mr. Justice White in his summation did not include reference to the testimony given by von Einem's relative about his attendance at the birthday party on the day Kelvin's body was dumped.
-The Court of Criminal of Appeal rejected the appeal, saying that the trial was conducted fairly and justly throughout; they did concede that Mr. Justice White should have included the evidence relating to the birthday party.
+The Court of Criminal Appeal rejected the appeal, saying that the trial was conducted fairly and justly throughout and that White's summation "accurately reflected the relative strength and weakness of the cases for the prosecution and the defence".